Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Acoustoplastic softening mediated cold spray of Vanadium -Tungsten alloy

-In this section, we present the deformation behavior and interdiffusion of $V$ and $W$ in equimolar $V$-$W$ particles during the CS process.
-To illustrate alloy formation through the interdiffusion of dissimilar elements, we considered two equimolar $V$-$W$ particles, where $V$ has been dispersed randomly in the $W$ matrix.
-We aim to utilize the high interdiffusion of particles and the substrate to form a $V$-$W$ tungsten alloy coating.
-Thus, a high impact velocity of $1200$ \ms has been considered in this study.
-The initial configuration is shown in \fref{fig:bef_v_w_anneal}, where the bottom particle is subjected to $1200$ \ms at $t=0$ and the top particle is subjected to the same velocity at $t=0.2$ ns, similar to the configuration shown in \sref{sec:model_des}.
-As illustrated in \fref{fig:1200_ultra_config}, a highly amorphous configuration forms on top of the $W$ substrate due to impact at a high impact velocity of $1200$ \ms in the presence of ultrasound perturbation.
-The temperature of the particle-substrate interface increases following impact, causing interdiffusion of the $V$ and $W$ atoms within the particles.

-To compare the deformation of $V$-$W$ particles with that of $W$ particles during the CS process, we present the evolution of \emean as a function of time for both particles. \fref{fig:alloy_def} shows that the maximum value of \emean for the $V$-$W$ particle is approximately $10$ times smaller than the maximum value of \emean for the $W$ particle.
-This shows that the $W$ particle undergoes significantly higher plastic deformation compared to the $V$-$W$ particle.
-However, this particular observation is contradictory to the harder nature of $W$ particle compared to the $V$-$W$ particle.
+To illustrate the deformation behavior, we considered two equimolar $V$-$W$ particles, with $V$ randomly dispersed in the $W$ matrix.
+We aim to utilize the considerable plastic deformation of particles and the substrate to form a $V$-$W$ alloy coating.
+Thus, a high impact velocity of $1200$ \ms is considered in this study.
+The initial configuration is shown in \fref{fig:bef_v_w_anneal}, where the bottom particle is subjected to $1200$ \ms at $t=0.1$ns, and the top particle is subjected to the same velocity at $t=0.3$ ns, similar to the configuration shown in \sref{sec:model_des}.
+As observed in \fref{fig:v_w_af}, there is an intermixing in between prealloyed $V$-$W$ particles, which causes the total vertical deformation of $45\si{\angstrom}$ for the particles due to CS impact.
+To compare the deformation of $V$-$W$ particles with that of $W$ particles during the CS process, we present the evolution of \emean as a function of time for both particles. \fref{fig:alloy_def} shows that the maximum value of \emean for the $V$-$W$ particle is approximately $9\%$ larger than the maximum value of \emean for the $W$ particle.
+This shows that the $V$-$W$ particle undergoes greater plastic deformation than the $W$ particle.
+The enhancement of plastic deformation in equimolar $V$-$W$ particle is a consequence of the softer nature of $V$-$W$ compared to pure $W$.
+The equimolar $V$-$W$ alloy coating is approximately $5\%$ shorter than the pure $W$ coating.
+This decrease in height corresponds to an increase in the coating's lateral spread.
+It is worth noting that a uniform lattice structure is absent throughout the coating.
+This non-uniformity can result from elastic stresses arising from a mismatch in bond lengths or from uncontrolled clustering of alloy components, leading to poor crystallinity and high spatial heterogeneity, including crystallographic distortions \citep{baranovskii2022energy}.